 Transitioning from Hospital to Home

 After a hospital stay, whether for an illness, injury or surgery, the return home can be both a happy and stressful time.
-As caregiver, it’s important to plan ahead to help your loved one recover successfully from the comfort of home and avoid readmission to the hospital.
+As caregiver, it’s important to plan ahead to help your loved one recover successfully transition from hospital to home and avoid readmission.
 Before discharge, make sure you ask your loved one’s care team to go over:

 Double check with your loved one to find out if they have any questions, worries or fears that can be addressed before leaving the hospital.
 Take advantage of being in the room with health care professionals and don’t worry about asking too many questions.
 While every situation is unique, careful discharge planning will help make your loved one’s transition from hospital to home a safe one.

 If you enjoyed this article, you may also like to read: